This post was updated February 16th, 2020.

 We’re constantly on the search for discovering new destinations to visit and one of our top concerns is whether or not the destination is gay-friendly.
 While solo LGBT travelers can often blend in with the masses, traveling as a gay couple presents additional challenges and risks.
 So when I heard that a new gay beach festival was headed to Thailand, I jumped at the opportunity to attend.

-This past April from the 3rd to the 9th, more than 200 gay travelers came together on the beaches of Bang Tao situated south of the bustling area of Patong on the small island of Phuket in southern Thailand.
+For the past several years, gay travelers came together on the beaches of Bang Tao situated south of the bustling area of Patong on the small island of Phuket in southern Thailand.
 We’ve been to Bangkok once before and immediately recognized it as a destination where LGBT people can feel welcome.
 Thailand is easily the most gay-welcoming country in Southeast Asia.
 It’s evident by the thriving local LGBT scene found in major cities and tourist destinations.
 Whether it’s lady boy shows or sexy Thai go-go boys performing for the masses, we knew that Phuket was a destination we couldn’t pass up.

 I’ve heard from some in the past that Phuket has a poor reputation as a tourist destination.
 Though I don’t completely agree, I understand the sentiment.
 Phuket is incredibly popular with tourists and with that demand in tourism often comes overdevelopment, large crowds and abuse to the natural environment and wildlife.
 This is not limited to Thailand but occurs across the world.
 Still, local authorities are continually making efforts to curb these trends.